Asynchronous approach in the plane: A deterministic polynomial algorithm: Proof of correctness and cost analysis

-The next pattern that $a_1$ executes is the $(j + 1)$-th synchronization $\rd$.
-Given the above assumptions and statements, when $a_1$ starts executing this synchronization $\rd$, $a_2$ has finished executing the $j$-th synchronization $\rd$ and has started executing Line~\ref{callFL} or Line~\ref{callBO} of Algorithm $\ite(d_1)$.
-By Lemmas~\ref{lem:rd:fl} and~\ref{lem:rd:bo}, as $d_1 \geq \dist$, whichever pattern $a_2$ executes, it is pushed by the execution of the $(j + 1)$-th synchronization $\rd$ by $a_1$.
-Given that, still by assumption, agents do not meet before $a_1$ finishes executing the $(j + 1)$-th synchronization $\rd$, when this occurs, $a_2$ has finished the execution of Line~\ref{callFL} or~\ref{callBO} of Algorithm $\ite(d_1)$, just after the $j$-th, and just before the $(j + 1)$-th synchronization $\rd$.
-Hence, when $a_1$ finishes executing the $(j + 1)$-th synchronization $\rd$, $a_2$ has at least started executing the $(j + 1)$-th synchronization $\rd$, which contradicts the hypothesis that when $a_1$ has finished executing the $(j + 1)$-th synchronization $\rd$, $a_2$ has neither met $a_1$ nor started executing the $(j + 1)$-th synchronization $\rd$, and proves the lemma. \end{proof}
+The next pattern that {$a_2$} executes is the $(j + 1)$-th synchronization $\rd$.
+Given the above assumptions and statements, when {$a_2$} starts executing this synchronization $\rd$, {$a_1$} has finished executing the $j$-th synchronization $\rd$ and has started executing line~\ref{callFL} or line~\ref{callBO} of Algorithm $\ite(d_1)$.
+In view of Lemmas~\ref{lem:rd:fl} and~\ref{lem:rd:bo}, since $d_1 \geq \dist$, whichever pattern {$a_1$} executes, it is pushed by the execution of the $(j + 1)$-th synchronization $\rd$ by {$a_2$}.
+Given that, still by assumption, the agents do not meet before {$a_2$} completes the execution of the $(j + 1)$-th synchronization $\rd$, when this occurs, {$a_1$} has completed the execution of line~\ref{callFL} or~\ref{callBO} of Algorithm $\ite(d_1)$, just after the $j$-th, and just before the $(j + 1)$-th synchronization $\rd$.
+Hence, when {$a_2$} completes the execution of the $(j + 1)$-th synchronization $\rd$, {$a_1$} has at least started executing the $(j + 1)$-th synchronization $\rd$, which contradicts the hypothesis that when {$a_2$} completes the execution of the $(j + 1)$-th synchronization $\rd$, {$a_1$} has neither met {$a_2$} nor started executing the $(j + 1)$-th synchronization $\rd$, and proves the lemma. \end{proof}